 Track Your Performance

 Identify your key performance indicators and check them on a daily, weekly, or monthly basis, as appropriate.
 Adjust your focus depending on how the business is performing to make sure you end up where you want to at year’s end.

 One Audigy member’s detailed annual planning involves reviewing each of his locations’ individual key performance indicators.
 He wants clarity on how each contributes to the financial success of the business.
 Transparency, tracking, and focus collectively contribute to his success, which shows in the business’s multiple years of considerable growth.

 When should you plan for the new year?
 Every day, because planning isn’t a single event with a start or stop time.

-Need Further Tips?
-Learn How Audigy Helps Practices With Their Financial Success
+Learn How Audigy Helps Practices Achieve Financial Success